j9ac9k/reproducible-python-talk/slides.md

 * we want the recipient to have confidence
 * copy and paste is just not a valid method of sharing code

-## Most Importantly

-Every time you publish you make the ecosystem better

 ## My Motivation

 * Developed TimeView GUI application